lrgr/munk/README.md

 #### Install HANDL and other dependencies required to run experiments using Conda

-This is our recommended way to install HANDL.
-We recommend using [Conda ](https://conda.io/miniconda.html) to install Python and other dependencies, which you can do directly using the provided `environment.yml file`:
+We recommend users to install HANDL, along with other dependencies, into a python environment using [Conda](https://conda.io/miniconda.html).
+To install Python and other dependencies, which you can do directly using the provided `environment.yml file`:

     conda env create -f environment.yml
     source activate HANDL

+This `HADNL` Conda environment can be used to run any number of experiments and examples included in this project/repository.
+We note that experiments and data download for other parts of this project are implemented and configured with [Snakemake](http://snakemake.readthedocs.io/en/stable/) which will be installed as part of the `HANDL` environment.

 #### Install HANDL using PIP as a standalone python package
-Alternatively, you can install and build HANDL using PIP with the provided install script.
+Alternatively, if you would like to install HANDL as a standalone python package, you can install and build HANDL using PIP with the provided install script.
 Simply execute:

     ./install_handl.sh